Canon 7D II vs Sony RX100 V

-The Canon EOS 7D Mark II and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in September 2014 and October 2016.
+The Canon EOS 7D Mark II and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in September 2014 and October 2016.
 The 7D Mark II is a DSLR, while the RX100 V is a fixed lens compact.
 The cameras are based on an APS-C (7D Mark II) and an one-inch (RX100 V) sensor.
-Both cameras offer a resolution of 20 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 20 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 7D II vs Sony RX100 V

-The side-by-side display below illustrates the physical size and weight of the Canon 7D II and the Sony RX100 V. Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 7D Mark II – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Canon 7D II and the Sony RX100 V is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 7D Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (65 percent) than the Canon 7D II.
 It is worth mentioning in this context that the 7D Mark II is splash and dust resistant, while the RX100 V does not feature any corresponding weather-sealing.